NOTE: You do not have to read this entire page word-for-word. Please scroll to the sections that are relevant to your needs/interests/curiosities.

 Points can be made in any order, sharing what speaks to you is the most important thing to do.

-1. Share why resolutions like this are unacceptable in our community.
-You can speak to its conflicts with state law, community values like compassion or a dedication to information, or how it conflicts with the district’s proclaimed values of “care, respect, trust, and responsibility.”
+- Share why policies like this are unacceptable in our community.
+You can speak to its conflicts with state law, community values like compassion or a dedication to accurate information, or how it conflicts with the district’s proclaimed values of “care, respect, trust, and responsibility.”

-2. Provide facts, statistics, or personal experience that show why the claims made in this resolution are untrue, harmful, dangerous, or all of the above.
+- Provide facts, statistics, or personal experience that show why the claims made in this policy are untrue, harmful, dangerous, or all of the above.

-3. Expand on a previous point or offer another reason why this issue is important.
+- Expand on a previous point or offer another reason why this issue is important.
 This could include best practices seen in other districts, legal considerations, or why this resolution upsets or frustrates you.
-Emotions are powerful!
+Emotions can be powerful!

-A personal story, if applicable: Sharing a brief, relevant personal story can be the most compelling thing people hear and has the most potential to stop them from passing this resolution.
+A personal story, if applicable: Sharing a brief, relevant personal story can be the most compelling thing people hear and has the most potential to stop them from passing this policy.

 Closing Statement: Remind them of the importance of your request and that you are paying attention to the decisions they are making that hurt LGBTQIA2+ students.